Pylon Racer review

 Pylon Racer Review

-Pylon Racer is an app created by Johan Hammes.
+Pylon Racer is an application designed by Johan Hammes.
 Pylon Racer was first published on .
-The app is currently available on the following platforms: Steam.
+Pylon Racer is accessible on Steam.

 Pylon Racer is an experiment.
 On the one hand it was the one game I craved and could not buy, and on the other it is a sandbox where I can experiment with new rendering and game-play techniques.